caichao/ASDP/README.md

 [6].
 Chao Cai, Ph.D, Nanyang Technological University. caichao08@gmail.com

-# Other works related to ASDP platform.
+# Other Works Related to ASDP.

 SST: Software Sonic Thermometer using Acoustic-enabled IoT Devices Our algorithm can use the relationship between sound propagation speed and temperature for ambient temperature sensing.
 See [here](https://caichao.github.io/proj_dirs/sst.html) for more information.